Cindysaliba/Getting-and-Cleaning-Data/CodeBook.md

   return(names(data))
 }
 ```
-`subsitituteLabel` is a function that is used to find regular expression patterns and chnage the column names to a re fulfilling naming convention.
+`subsitituteLabel` is a function that is used to find regular expression patterns and change the column names to a more fulfilling naming convention.
 The
 function also returns the newly created data set with the naming convention changed.